SRay-2020/MP2---Language-Memory-Game/README.md

 These changes included -
 1. Performance:
     • Added ‘defer’ to the font styles to allow a faster load of base site
-    • Removing ‘unessecary CSS’
+    • Removing ‘unnecessary CSS’
 These two changes increased score in Performance from 76% to 97%.
 2. Accessibility:
-    • Added new colours to increase contrast to improve visability.
+    • Added new colours to increase contrast to improve visibility.
-This change increased score in Accesibility from 86% to 100%.
+This change increased score in Accessibility from 86% to 100%.
 3. Best Practices:
     • Images were changed to correct aspect ratio
     • Images that had been displayed at low resolution were replaced